Tygh Runyan

-Tygh Runyan (born June 13, 1976) is an actor and musician.
+Tygh Runyan (born June 13, 1976) is a Canadian actor and musician.

 Career

 Runyan has had a long career of character and supporting roles.
 His most notable roles are as Dr. Robert Caine in Stargate Universe and Fabien Marchal in Versailles.
 His film work includes Disturbing Behavior, Blonde, Road to Nowhere, and The Immaculate Conception of Little Dizzle.

 Runyan's character in Versailles is described as "the brooding, mysterious and feared chief of police", but became a favourite with "superfans" of the series.
 The actor commented, "One woman tried to hand me her baby ...
 I was like, ‘You know who Fabien is, right?
 He tortures people.
 Are you sure you want to do that?’"

 Music

 As a musician, Runyan has been a member of Beans and The Awkward Stage and scored the films Various Positions and Control Alt Delete.
 He currently plays in the band Corredor from Los Angeles.

+Personal life

+Runyan married Sarah Lind in 2008.
+They divorced in 2020.